Skip to primary navigation Skip to content Skip to footer

 Luckily, there are plenty of ice cream parlors, stands and shops in our fair city.
 Whether you’re into gelato, soft serve, creative flavors or simple, classic vanilla cones, you can cool down from the inside out here.
 Some of our favorite ice cream shops include:

-Not only are ice cream parlors an indoor activity in Charleston to beat the heat, they also offer a refreshing treat!
+Not only are ice cream parlors an indoor activity in Charleston to beat the heat, but they also offer a refreshing treat!

 Patriots Point